 To unpack the application a bit further you can look at it as Authentic = being Unique (self, services, products) your own story, your own original methods, content and Real = being Honest, Truthful, No Hyberbole or Ego, No façade etc.

-As to one of my my own ‘deeper Whys’ a window can be seen in my response to the expose this week of Don Burke’s horrendous level of abuse and harassment for several decades.
+As to one of my my own ‘deeper Whys’ a window can be seen in my response to the expose this week ny a very high profile TV personalities horrendous level of abuse and harassment that continued across for several decades.
 I was incredulous to the level of complicity and connivance of so so many.
 For whatever the reason (fear, inadequate skills, stupidity) the reality is that the people who could have and should have done something didn’t and the behaviours continued.
 Blind eyes were turned and profit and self protection were put before others who were suffering and/or at risk.
 That is truly abhorrent to me.

 Throughout my work and life I too have felt the deep sting when others couldn’t or wouldn’t step in and assist me and/or others at the very darkest of times.
 And being exposed across every element of society (from working with sitting parliament ministers to fostering kids whose parents were in jail) together with my own struggles meant I had to develop pretty deft skills to sniff out bulldust and risk at 5,000 paces.
 And those skills which originated from challenge now form a key element of how I can deliver on my Why.